Paymo Logo

 1. Set clear expectations

 Trust is one of the most critical prerequisites for managing a remote team.
 You must have faith that your employees will work diligently on their tasks.
-But to do so, they need to have a clear list of expectations from the employers about how they want to communicate, how long they have to stay online, how often they need to attend meetings, etc.
+But to do so, they need a clear list of expectations from employers about how they want to communicate, how long they need to stay online, how often they need to attend meetings, etc.

-For example, set a time during the day when the team can plan meetings, and everyone will be available.
+For example, schedule a time during the day when the team can plan meetings, and everyone is available.
 Similarly, decide the communication channels employees should use in different situations.
 Build workflows that help employees be in the loop of their tasks and keep them on track even when they cannot communicate with their managers on an urgent basis.

 2. Have remote management tools in place

 Apart from communication and project management tools, you have special remote monitoring and management software that helps you manage service requests from remote teams.
 These tools essentially help IT service providers remotely monitor user endpoints, networks, and computers.
-An RMM can significantly help you manage your help desk calls and alert your IT support staff of any potential problems so they can be immediately addressed before they damage the workflow schedules.
+An RMM can significantly help you manage your help desk calls and alert your IT support staff to potential issues so they can be addressed immediately before they disrupt workflow or schedules.

-Remote management tools allow you to experiment with new strategies to improve remote teams using new technologies and trends.
+Remote management tools enable you to experiment with strategies to improve remote teams by leveraging emerging technologies and trends.
 Since employees are only connected virtually, you can have a secure tech database that quickly addresses help desk issues arising from remote teams.

-If an RMM is too invasive, establish an employee time-tracking system that’s easy to adopt and train the employees to use it properly.
+If an RMM is too invasive, implement an employee time-tracking system that’s easy to adopt and train employees to use properly.
 Set expectations and timesheet policies in place.

 3. Focus on outcomes over activity